-The Phrygian Scale is used when you want to bring a Spanish vibe to your solos, especially over m7 and 7alt chord types.
+The Phrygian mode is used when you want to bring a Spanish vibe to your guitar solos, especially over m7 and 7alt chords.

-The third mode of the major scale, Phrygian creates a b9 sound over any chord you apply it too, which creates a sense of tension and release in your solos.
+The third mode of the major scale, Phrygian creates a b9 sound, which creates a sense of tension and release in your solos.

-In this lesson, you’ll learn how to build Phrygian, solo with this scale, one and two-octave fingerings, scale patterns, chords, and Phrygian licks in the style of Al Di Meola and others.
+In this lesson, you learn how to build Phrygian, solo with this mode, one and two-octave fingerings, scale patterns, chords, and Phrygian licks in the style of Al Di Meola and others.

-The Phrygian scale contains seven notes and has no accidentals when written in the key of E Phrygian.
+The Phrygian mode contains seven notes and has no accidentals when written in the key of E Phrygian.

 This means that if you play E Phrygian on the piano, you only play the white keys, no black keys, on the keyboard.

 These seven notes can be written a number of ways such as intervals:

 Or you can think of them as specific intervals such as:

 In this case, the legend for each symbol would be: